ianblenke/immutable-infrastructure-persistence/immutable-infrastructure-persistence.md

 * A "controller" unit could be used to orchestrate upgrades transparently
 * There is a strong need for automated orchestration "distribution"
   * Akin to the upgrade scripts in an distribution "package"
+* Waiting for a re-seed/mirror event to succeed before continuing is important

 --